Taxel/PlexTraktSync/README.md

 [plex-scrobbler]: https://blog.trakt.tv/plex-scrobbler-52db9b016ead

-Create a systemd daemon so that it scrobbles automatically in the background:
+Create a systemd unit so that it scrobbles automatically in the background:

 ```ini
 [Unit]